-Pursuant to the underwriting agreement, we have granted the underwriters an option, exercisable for up to additional common shares and accompanying Common Share Purchase Warrants (15% of the common shares and common shares underlying pre-funded warrants and accompanying Common Share Purchase Warrants sold in this offering) at the public offering price set forth on the cover page hereto, less the underwriting discounts and commissions.
+Pursuant to the underwriting agreement, we have granted the underwriters an option, exercisable for up to 45 days from the date of this prospectus, to purchase up to 435,900 additional common shares and/or 435,900 Common Share Purchase Warrants at the public offering price set forth on the cover page hereto, less the underwriting discounts and commissions.
 The underwriters may exercise the option solely to cover over-allotments, if any, made in connection with this offering.
 If any additional common shares and accompanying Common Share Purchase Warrants are purchased pursuant to the over-allotment option, the underwriters will offer these common shares and accompanying Common Share Purchase Warrants on the same terms as those on which the other securities are being offered.
-If this over-allotment option is exercised in full, the total gross proceeds will be approximately US\$ million and the total net proceeds, after expenses, to us will be approximately US\$
+If this over-allotment option is exercised in full, the total gross proceeds will be approximately US\$13.8 million and the total net proceeds, after expenses, to us will be approximately US\$12.1 million.